 If motility has been identified as an issue, there are tests that check for antibodies in the blood that might impede a sperm’s ability to reach the egg by attaching to the tail of a sperm or by causing the sperm to clump together.

 There are several tests that evaluate sperm penetration such as: Acrosome Reaction Test, Sperm penetration Assay, Hemizona Assay Test, etc. However, once egg penetration has been identified as the problem, the solution will likely be ICSI, in which a single sperm is injected directly into an egg.

 What Male Fertility Testing Can and Can’t Tell Us

 As you can see looking through the list above, the majority of male fertility testing looks at two questions: Do you have sperm?
 And can it reach an egg?

 These are important first questions to answer and that’s why male fertility testing should start with a trip to the urologist and a professional laboratory-performed semen analysis.
 However, the reality is that infertility is a highly complex, multifaceted problem.
 A semen analysis often doesn’t give a clear or complete answer.
 You want a child and more information into the cause of your fertility problems is going to help your doctor guide you to the best treatment for your case.

-This is where an advanced test, like Episona’s Seed test, can help identify problems even when a semen analysis looks normal.
+This is where an advanced test, like Episona’s Sperm Test, can help identify problems even when a semen analysis looks normal.
 Used up front with a semen analysis, the Seed test can help you understand if you should keep trying naturally before moving to IUI, or show that your case is quite severe and you should consider moving directly to IVF ICSI.
 An advanced screening test doesn’t diagnose fertility, it can’t tell you that you absolutely are or are not fertile, but it can help you understand your risks as you begin treatment.
 This can save you serious time and money on your journey to becoming a dad.